helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 # Summary

 This HIP suggests a change to PoC rewarding to better rewards areas of coverage.
-This is done by reducing the rewards earned by transmitting or witnessing Hotspots in close proximity to each other.
+This is done by reducing the rewards earned by transmitting or witnessing Hotspots in proximity to each other.

-Very little additional coverage is demonstrated by being able to witness multiple Hotspots that are co-located or in close proximity to each other.
+Very little additional coverage is demonstrated by being able to witness multiple Hotspots that are co-located or in proximity to each other.
 On the other hand, being able to witness many Hotspots that are in distinct locations demonstrates a Hotspot is providing a large area of coverage.
 This is in contrast to the current PoC reward structure, where transmitters and high density areas see a significant portion of PoC rewards.